hazelcast/hazelcast/hazelcast-documentation/src/RingBuffer.md

 ## Ringbuffer

-Hazelcast Ringbuffer is a distributed data structure where the data is stored in a ring-like structure.
-You can think of it as a circular array with a certain capacity.
+Hazelcast Ringbuffer is a distributed data structure that stores its data in a ring-like structure.
+You can think of it as a circular array with a given capacity.
 Each Ringbuffer has a tail and a head.
 The tail is where the items are added and the head is where the items are overwritten or expired.
 You can reach each element in a Ringbuffer using a sequence ID, which is mapped to the elements between the head and tail (inclusive) of the Ringbuffer.

-Reading from Ringbuffer is very simple.
-Just get the current head and start reading.
-The method `readOne` returns the item at the given sequence or blocks if no item is available.
-To read the next item, the sequence is incremented by one.
+Reading from Ringbuffer is simple: get its current head with the `headSequence` method and start reading.
+Use the method `readOne` to return the item at the given sequence; `readOne` blocks if no item is available.
+To read the next item, increment the sequence by one.

 ```java
 Ringbuffer<String> ringbuffer = hz.getRingbuffer("rb");